naranjja/gcp-jupyter-sql/README.md

 ```

 ## Connect to the Jupyter Notebook Server
-Now that there is an open connection that tunnels local port `2222` to remote port `8888`, where there is a Jupyter notebook running, you can simply open some browser (e.g. Google Chrome) and visit `localhost:2222`.
+Now that there is an open connection that tunnels local port `2222` to remote port `8888`, where there is a Jupyter Notebook Server running, you can simply open some browser (e.g. Google Chrome) and visit `localhost:2222`.

 Once inside, it will ask for the token.
 Provide the token that was shown in the output when running the server, and that's it.